sens3/oshinko/README.md

 ## Install ##

-You can use git submodules to add Kraut to your project
+You *should* use git submodules to add Kraut to your project

 	git submodule add git://github.com/sens3/kraut.git